Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 Wait!
 The drone takes off and then eventually lands without performing the moveBy?!
 What happened?

-When olympe sends a command message to the drone it expects an acknowledgement event message from the drone in return.
+When olympe sends a command message to the drone it expects an acknowledgment event message from the drone in return.
 In this script, ``drone(TakeOff()).wait()`` sends the :py:func:`~olympe.messages.ardrone3.Piloting.TakeOff` command to the drone and then **waits for the drone taking off event message** as an acknowledgment from the drone.
 Olympe knows that after a